“The ability to observe without evaluating is the highest form of intelligence”

-Session after session, you become more able to let go of the mind and become more grounded into a new place within.
+Session after session, you may become more able to let go of the mind and become more grounded in a new place within.

-We are notably learning to become that observer, even if we may be a judgemental observer to start with.
-We also learn to observe our sensations and perceptions during the practice.
+We are notably learning to become that observer, even if we may be judgemental observers to start with.
+We can also learn to observe our sensations and perceptions during the practice.

-The fact that Sophrology invites us to connect more with our bodies, learn to deeply relax it and deal with its tensions and messages is one of the powerful ways we start to THINK LESS and BE MORE.
+The fact that Sophrology invites us to connect more with our bodies, learn to deeply relax them and deal with their tensions and messages is one of the powerful ways we can start to THINK LESS and BE MORE.

-The practice of Sophrology comprises 12 levels (called Degrees), and each level lets you discover new depths in consciousness.
+The practice of Sophrology comprises 12 Degrees, and each level lets you discover new depths in consciousness.

-Beyond a practice Sophrology become a new way of living, giving us the tools to deal with a wide variety of more specific challenges such as;
+Beyond a practice Sophrology may become a new way of living, giving us the tools to support a wide variety of more specific challenges such as;

 - Exam Preparation